 The information is the same on the statement and even lasts longer because they can store months and months of statements electronically.

 No more plastic bag full of old statements in the back of the closet.

 And if you really feel frisky and want to have a physical copy for your records, then you can print it out.
-Easy peesy.
+Easy peasy.

 Wire Transfer Fees

-Money transfer fees are a waste of money because they exists at all.
+Money transfer fees are a waste of money because they exist at all.

 It’s your money, you should be able to move it as you want.